DroidBotStudiosYT/Ultrasonic-and-LCD-Arduino/README.md

 Or you code just open Ultrasonic.ino right here and copy and paste the code.
 Go to the Screenshot file for the circuit wiring.

 ***Note*** THIS DOES NOT CONTAIN ANY LIBRARIES

+# Library Extra

+I also included another library that you could use for better communication, I would actually update it to I^2C and use that for clock communications.